 Thanks to its small size, durable-feeling body, extensive control and high-quality images, the OM-D E-M10 has been very successful for Olympus, outselling the other OM-D models.
 Now we have the OM-D E-M10 Mark II, which is more of a refresh than a substantial update.

 Like the original E-M10, it has a 16MP Four Thirds type sensor coupled with the TruePic VII processing engine.
 However, the new model brings a few changes that should help it compete in the current market.
-The main upgrades include: a 2,360,000-dot OLED viewfinder with an option to simulate an optical finder; image stabilisation that operates over five axes rather than three; focus bracketing; and the ability to use the screen to set the AF point while looking through the viewfinder.
+The main upgrades include: a 2,360,000-dot OLED viewfinder with an option to simulate an optical finder; image stabilization that operates over five axes rather than three; focus bracketing; and the ability to use the screen to set the AF point while looking through the viewfinder.

 In addition, short video clips can be shot then joined together in-camera to create more dynamic movies, and there’s a clean HDMI output for recording or viewing on external devices.